Reading Time: 5 minutes

 Main Sections of a Report

-• Summary – There needs to be a summary of the major points, conclusions, and recommendations.
+The major points, conclusions, and recommendations need to be summarised.
 It needs to be short as it is a general overview of the report.
 Some people will read the summary and only skim the report, so make sure you include all the relevant information.
 It would be best to write this last so you will include everything, even the points that might be added at the last minute.

-• Introduction – The first page of the report needs to have an introduction.
+The first page of the report needs to have an introduction.
 You will explain the problem and show the reader why the report is being made.
-You need to define terms if you did not include these in the title section, and explain how the details of the report are arranged.
+You need to define terms if you did not include these in the title section and explain how the details of the report are arranged.

-• Body – This is the main section of the report.
-There need to be several sections, with each having a subtitle.
-Information is usually arranged in order of importance with the most important information coming first.
+This is the main section of the report.
+There need to be several sections, each with a subtitle.
+Information is usually arranged in order of importance, with the most important information coming first.

-• Conclusion – This is where everything comes together.
-Keep this section free of jargon as most people will read the Summary and Conclusion.
+This is where everything comes together.
+Keep this section jargon-free, as most people will read the Summary and Conclusion.

-• Recommendations – This is what needs to be done.
-In plain English, explain your recommendations, putting them in order of priority.
+This is what needs to be done.
+Explain your recommendations in plain English, putting them in order of priority.

 There are different types of reports, including business, scientific and research reports, but the basic steps for writing them are the same.
 These are outlined below.